 📢 Disclosure: Some links on this page are affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 Thanks for your support.

-Sim racing wheel guide – Belt fed and direct drive wheels
+Sim racing wheel guide: Belt drive and direct drive wheels

 When it comes to sim racing, having the right gaming steering wheel can make all the difference.
 With so many sim racing wheels from Thrustmaster, Fanatec, and Logitech, it can feel overwhelming to choose the best one for your setup.

-Keep in mind if you are in the market for a new wheel and base, the thing to remember is that certain wheels are made for certain bases.
-For example, if you buy a thrustmaster T-Series racing steering base then you need to be certain that the wheel you are purchasing is made for that base.
+Keep in mind, if you are in the market for a new wheel and base, certain wheels are made for specific bases.
+For example, if you buy a Thrustmaster T-Series wheel base, you need to make sure the wheel rim you purchase is compatible with that base.

-We’re starting off strong with the Logitech here.
-With a black leather wheel, an array of buttons to assign commands to, satisfying shifter and three pedals that include a clutch, this is one of the best wheels you can get to help you get your feet wet in the world of sim racing.
-The clamps make it easy to set up on any table or desk so you don’t have to buy a racing wheel stand if you don’t want to, but this wheel has screw holes underneath to connect to one if you want.
+We’re starting off strong with Logitech here.
+With a black leather-wrapped wheel, plenty of buttons to assign commands, and a three-pedal set that includes a clutch, this is one of the best wheels you can get to help you get your feet wet in the world of sim racing.
+The clamps make it easy to set up on any table or desk, but the wheel also has bolt-mounting points underneath if you want to attach it to a dedicated stand.

 Pros:

-Easy to set up – Plug in the USB, and the drivers install automatically
+- Easy to set up – plug in power and USB, install Logitech G HUB

-Comes with three pedals – Gas, brake, and clutch for a full racing experience
+- Comes with three pedals – gas, brake, and clutch

 Cons: